anhaidgroup/cloudlabeler/README.md

 ### Deploying on AWS

-First, build the docker file by running the [deploy.sh](./deploy.sh) file we have provided.
+First, build the docker image by running the [deploy.sh](./deploy.sh) file we have provided.
 Or you can pull the image from docker repository directly:

     docker pull zachary62/apache_labeler

+(You can clean up the docker image later by running [takedown.sh](./takedown.sh)).

 Next, install [AWS Command Line Interface](https://docs.aws.amazon.com/cli/) to help you push docker image.
 You can find the document for installation at https://docs.aws.amazon.com/cli/latest/userguide/installing.html.
 After installing cli, you need to [configure your cgi and set keys](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).